-Because I danced to the Nutcracker and used to perform an imaginary role of Schéharazade in my room (I secretly really loved the ballet: not something you admitted to at the school I went to), when I was nine, my mother took me to see Coppélia.
+Because I danced to the Nutcracker and used to perform the imaginary role of Schéharazade in my bedroom (I secretly really loved the ballet: not something you admitted to at the school I went to), when I was nine, my mother took me to see Coppélia.
 What was to have been a magical night at the theatre though, was me, mortified; slumped in my seat at the sissifying shame of being a boy – a ‘ponce’ – at the ballet.
-Deep down I was thrilled, but watched the stage in mortified paralysis, slumped in my seat with embarrassed, feverish cheeks.
+Deep down I was thrilled, ecstatic, but I watched the stage, throughout, in mortified paralysis.
+Slumped in my seat: dying, with embarrassed, glandular, feverish cheeks.

-But the excitement of the big night out is something that stays with you; when you close the front door behind you and go out, dressed up, to the theatre: the darkness; that red-ruched, velvet claustrophobia.
-This perfume by Hermès reminds me of that sense of occasion, the emotion beneath it; your mother cleaning your face with powdered lipstick-spit as you climb the carpeted staircase and hear the first animated murmurings from arriving crowds.
-A ravishing, stupendously romantic perfume (Rouge is very much a perfume, not a ‘fragrance’) that deserves far wider recognition.
-In the extrait especially, Rouge dazzles in its compact, tiered complexity: impossible glamour from the first spray, but with that Hermès impeccable taste: a shimmering rush of powdery myrrh-fused roses, lit with bright ylang, cedar, and a light veil of spice.
-Pulsating beneath this delicious cloud is a costly seduction of resins, vanilla, costus, and musk.
-It is this troubling finish, the Oedipal animality at the heart of this fragrance, contrasted brilliantly with the beautiful first notes, that makes Rouge so exciting as a contemporary perfume.
+And this perfume by Hermès – much under appreciated, in my view – reminds me very much of that sense of occasion and the emotion beneath it; your mother cleaning your face with flurried powdered lipstick-spit as you climb the carpeted staircase and then hear the first animated murmurings from arriving crowds………. a ravishing, stupendously romantic perfume (Rouge is very much a perfume, not a ‘fragrance’) that definitely deserves far wider recognition, in the extrait especially.
+Rouge dazzles in its compact, tiered complexity: impossible glamour from the first spray, but with that Hermès impeccable taste: a shimmering rush of powdery myrrh-fused roses, warmed and lit up with bright ylang, cedar, and a light veil of spice; pulsating beneath this delicious cloud a costly seduction of resins, vanilla, costus, and musk……